fansforflorida/qmk_userspace/keyboards/keebio/nyquist/rev4/keymaps/fansforflorida/readme.md

 ## Building

-If you have not only done so, set up QMK external userspace like this:
+If you have not only done so, set up a QMK external userspace like this:

 ```
 cd $HOME